quantaosun/Schrodinger_Docking_and_MD/README.md

 ```
 2 docking blocks (1, 3), 2 MD blocks (2,4).
 Selectively runing some of or all of these blocks give us 3 workflow

+If a workflow runs block 1 and block 2, and the two block has a broken point in between that require special attention, then this workflow is named as ```12_sp_docking_md_broken_at_1_2.knwf```, likewise, the other two obey the same rules.

 ```
 workflow A: SP docking then do a MD.
 12_sp_md_broken_at_1_2.knwf